flipperdevices/flipperzero-firmware/README.md

 You can give him candies.

 ### Health
-When the pet is hungry he starts loosing health.
+When the pet is hungry he starts losing health.
-You need to cure him (feature not yet implemented).
+You need to cure him with a pill.
+He can also get sick.

 # Disclamer
 This application is still under initial development